 When we teach user experience courses, one of the most frequently asked questions is, “how do I get a user experience career?”
 Obviously, getting some training is a good start in any field.
 But there’s much more to it.
 And although some advice can be gained from the myriad of existing careers books, the UX field is sufficiently unusual that general-purpose books can’t tell you all you need to know.

-So how do we find out what it takes to have a strong career in the user experience field?
+So how do we find out what it takes to have a strong career in the user experience field — or even learn UX and get a UX job in the first place?
 By turning to our love of empirical data and finding out from people who actually work in the field.

 963 user experience professionals completed our survey.
 Additional respondents helped us improve the questionnaire through several rounds of pilot testing, and we also collected responses with a paper survey from 47 of our conference participants and 5 of our beta testers.
 In total, our advice is based on 1,015 UX people's collective experience.